 Last year, we announced the creation of nine Regional Networks, bringing together sport, physical activity and mental health organisations at a local to regional level.
 The Networks will work to increase the number of groups within their region who are equipped with the skills to support and engage people with mental health problems in physical activity.
 The Regional Networks will achieve this by:

 From elite sport through to grass-roots participation, sport can be used to reduce stigma and start positive conversations about mental health.

 We've worked with the Sport and Recreation Alliance and the Professional Players Federation to create the Mental Health Charter for Sport and Recreation.
 We've also developed resources and case studies to support signatories, along with a dedicated LinkedIn page to help you keep track of what is going on across the sector.

 Join over 350 organisations and sign up today by making three pledges about how your organisation aims to break down the barriers surrounding mental health problems in sport.

 In 2018, we launched our game changing partnership with the English Football League (EFL).
 This partnership is a brilliant opportunity for us to promote awareness and understanding of mental health amongst football fans.
 We want to show everyone within the football community that Mind are always #OnYourSide when things get tough.

 Sports coaches play a key role in supporting people with mental health problems to become active.
-That's why we have developed some handy resources to help support coaches on their journey to making their classes and training sessions more inclusive.
+That's why we have developed some handy videos to help support coaches on their journey to making their classes and training sessions more inclusive.
 We've teamed up with partners including UK Coaching, along with Mind ambassador Duke McKenzie MBE, to bring you some top tips.

 We have developed two toolkits to help support you to provide sport and physical activity services to people with mental health problems.
 They share learning and best practice from other organisations, and use real examples and tested resources.